 Omega laughed.
 “Don’t worry; we’ll bring him along.
 After all, he’s the reason you need to leave.
-Your mother didn’t die in her sleep like he says—she was very much awake—poor thing.
+Your mother didn’t die in her sleep as he says—she was very much awake—poor thing.
 Father like daughter, I always say.”
 Throwing his arm over her shoulder, he led her back to bed.
 “Get some sleep, Grace, and I’ll arrange everything in the morning.”

 Grace stumbled onto her bed, pulled her covers close under her chin, closed her eyes, and wondered who she should trust—this stranger named Omega or the father she had never really known.

 A. K. Frailey is the author of 15 books, a teacher for 35 years, and a homeschooling mother of 8.

 Make the most of life’s journey.

 For books by A. K. Frailey check out her Amazon Author Page